syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 ---
 layout: post
 title: Getting started with WPF DoubleTextBox control | Syncfusion
-description: Learn here about getting started with Syncfusion WPF DoubleTextBox control and more details.
+description: Learn here about getting started with Syncfusion WPF DoubleTextBox control and more details about the control features.
 platform: WPF
 control: DoubleTextBox
 documentation: ug